MuckyTaters/MuckyVision3/README.md

 simultaneously, plus the in-built set.

-Sprites are now provided by the 'Sprite.h' class template, which is comprised of three sub-templates: motion, animation and collision.
+Sprites are now provided by the 'Sprite.h' class template, which is comprised of three sub-classes: motion, animation and collision.

 Sprite motion options are currently:
     * SpriteMotionBase.h : No motion